 Who is your fave blogger and why?

 Just one…umm, there are too many, but top of the list is Pierre M’pelle who goes by @PAM_BOY and definitely Mint Journal, which takes fashion blogging to an higher and more intellectual level.
-The editor of Mint Journal, Irena Lakicevic is the epitome of an 'IT girl' and she works with her sweet and stylish hubby, so I have serious couple goals envy from them.
-I also love the MaMu, Daniel and Ofir, a gorgeous Israeli couple who invite us into their world, their taste, their travels and their style and like Irena and her husband, I love that they do it together.
+One of the founder and editor’s of Mint Journal, Irena Lakicevic is the epitome of an 'IT girl' and she works with her sweet and stylish hubby, so I have serious couple goals envy from them.
+I also love The MaMu, Daniel and Ofir, a gorgeous Israeli couple who invite us into their world, their taste, their travels and their style, and like Irena and her husband, I love that they do it together.
 Julie Zerbo, the lawyer and superhuman behind The Fashion Law (TFL), a kind of industry watchdog- I don’t know how she does it or who her team are but she is all over everything to do with establishing and fleshing out law in the world of fashion and design.
 TFL covers everything from model welfare and outdated beauty norms, to the #metoo movement and the industries role in it, to sustainability and copyright infringements everywhere.